abhiajk/HPDF-Team-Task/README.md

 Follow the below steps to setup this app in your PC.
 1) Ensure that you have the following installed in your PC.

--nodejs with npm >= 5
+-Nodejs with npm >= 5

--expo client in your android phone.
+-Expo client in your android phone.
 Follow link: https://expo.io/ or you can directly download it from playstore.

--install CRNA.
+-Install CRNA.
 Run the following command in your terminal:

- npm install -g create-react-native-app.
+ **npm install -g create-react-native-app**

  For more details:https://facebook.github.io/react-native/docs/getting-started.html